MAGOU-138/RANS-ChannelFlow/README.md

+# RANS-ChannelFlow
-# This Jupyter notebook solves RANS equation in turbulent channel flow
+This code solves the 1D RANS equation of turbulent channel flow.
+Mesh are the Chebyshev points.
 Turbulence models include:
 - [ ] Cess eddy viscosity
 - [ ] mixing length